ChainSafe/game-docs-v2/docs/v2/8_in-game-marketplace.md

 ![](v2Assets/v2Collections.png)

 Once you've created a collection, you will be able to assign or remove NFTs from this collection as long as you are the collection owner/admin.
 You can assign as many NFTs as you'd like to a collection and then use that in-game.
+Take note of the collection id or slug on this page.

 ![](v2Assets/v2CollectionNfts.png)

-You can find your collection ID along with the prefabs found in prefabs -> minter -> webgl/web3wallet folders.
+Locate the prefabs found in prefabs -> minter -> webgl/web3wallet folders.
 You can configure the parameters of the prefabs to ensure only approved NFTs are visible in the collection.
-Don't forget to add this ID to the Collections Id field in the inspector.
+Don't forget to add your ID or slug to the Collections Id field in the inspector.

 ![](v2Assets/v2CollectionIdAdd.png)